Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 For example, if you use the `SetSequence` effect to cause an entity to animate, by default it will apply the animation to the entity which the script is written for.
 In order to specify you'd like to run it on a different entity, supply an extra flag `--AsEntity <String: entityName>`.
 For example, `SetSequence "NrmIdle01" --AsEntity "FrogInst001"` will run `SetSequence` as the player character, instead of the script owner.
+Up until this point, the term "script owner" has meant the entity which the script runs as/was written for.
+But with the addition of `--AsEntity`, the term "script owner" now may instead refer to the `--AsEntity` entity (if `--AsEntity` is used) unless otherwise indicated.

 ## Getting started by creating/modifying scripts
 The easiest way to get started is by looking at examples.
 To export scripts from the original game, select a level in FrogLord, and find the chunk named `scriptdata`.